 Shoe Dog is the autobiography of Phil Knight, the creator of Nike.
-Gates mentioned this book as one of his favorites in 2016, saying it was “a refreshingly honest reminder of what the path to business success really looks like: messy, precarious, and riddled with mistakes.”
+Bill Gates mentioned this book as one of his favorites in 2016, saying it was “a refreshingly honest reminder of what the path to business success really looks like: messy, precarious, and riddled with mistakes.”

 Knight introduces his story:

 On paper, I thought, I’m an adult.
 Graduated from a good college – University of Oregon.
 Earned a master’s from a top business school – Stanford.
 Survived a yearlong hitch in the U.S. Army – Fort Lewis and Fort Eustis.
 My resume said I was a learned, accomplished soldier, a twenty-four-year-old man in full… So why, I wondered, why do I still feel like a kid?

 Worse, like the same shy, pale, rail-thin kid I’d always been.

 Maybe because I still hadn’t experienced anything of life.
 Least of all its many temptations and excitements.
 I hadn’t smoked a cigarette, hadn’t tried a drug.
 I hadn’t broken a rule, let alone a law.
 The 1960s were just underway, the age of rebellion, and I was the only person in America who hadn’t yet rebelled.
 I couldn’t think of one time I’d cut loose, done the unexpected.